0 Comment

 Also, creating opportunities for people belonging to different generations to work together can go a long way in boosting engagement.

-For example, millennials may be responsible for teaching the bloomers the nitty-gritty of technology usage.
+For example, millennials may be responsible for teaching the boomers the nitty-gritty of technology usage.

 3. Recognize Members of Different Generations Differently